-This Norwegian delight should be served right away, to prevent the breadcrumbs turning soggy.
+This Norwegian delight should be served right away to prevent the breadcrumbs from turning soggy.

 Variations are made by changing the type of jam in the mixture or mixing in cinnamon.

-Most people have heard about the Norwegian trolls who lives in the forests, but few have heard of troll cream!
+Most people have heard about the mythical Norwegian trolls who live in the forests, but few have heard of troll cream!

 This lovely Norwegian dessert is both fresh and sweet, and it looks fantastic.
 Also, it is super easy to make yourself.

 Consisting of just lingonberries, sugar, vanilla sugar, and egg whites, it is an easy dish to whip up any day of the week.

 The mixture is whipped into a meringue-like texture.
 It is then served right away to make sure the egg whites do not collapse.